How to Buy LED Lighting

 Color temperature is a standard measurement of a light’s appearance — what we generally refer to as the “warm” or “cool” look of a light.

-LEDs can reproduce a wide range of color temperatures, so follow this simple light bulb color temperature guideline when shopping:
+Different types of LEDs can reproduce a wide range of color temperatures, so follow this simple light bulb color temperature guideline when shopping:

 For more details, read our article about LED and color temperature.